 In celebration of the artists and exhibition, MASS MoCA will host a day of special preview activities on November 2 starting at 3:00pm with a conversation between Gibson and Albert McLeod, a Status Indian with ancestry from Nisichawayasihk Cree Nation and the Metis community of Norway House in northern Manitoba.
 McLeod has over thirty years of experience as a human rights activist and is one of the directors of the Two-Spirited People of Manitoba.

-The exhibition's Opening Preview Reception will follow at 5:30pm including a special in-gallery performance by Takiaya Reed of the band Divide and Dissolve, and a closing performance by Anohni with pianist Gael Rakotondrabe in the Hunter Center at 8:30pm.
+The exhibition's Opening Preview Reception will follow at 5:30pm including a special in-gallery performance by Takiaya Reed of the band Divide and Dissolve, and a closing performance by an artist invited specifically by Gibson to be announced soon.